pion/webrtc/README.md

 * [ ] Sending Video

 # How to use
+This project provides an API to work with WebRTC clients.
+To see a quick demo we provide an example.

-Build (or run) this project `go run *.go` This will print your SDP, and a base64 version of it.
+Build (or run) [save-to-disk](https://github.com/pions/webrtc/tree/master/examples/save-to-disk) This will first ask for your browsers SDP, and then provide yours

-Open the [demo page](https://jsfiddle.net/tr2uq31e/) and put the base64 from running the Go application in the text area, and press 'Start Session'
+Open the [demo page](https://jsfiddle.net/tr2uq31e/1/) and get the base64 from the browser, then provide ours and press 'Start Session'

 The Go application should print when it gets any packets, and the web page will print it's status as well.